-By Christie Vanover | Published January 31, 2016 | Last Updated June 4, 2022
+By Christie Vanover | Published January 31, 2016 | Last Updated April 10, 2023

-If you’re using a charcoal grill, push the coals to one side of the grill and cook over the side without coals.
+If you’re using a charcoal grill or charcoal smoker, push the coals to one side of the grill and cook over the side without coals.

 For this recipe, I like to add a bowl of water or beer to the grill.
 This helps provide extra moisture during cooking.

 - STEP ONE: Remove the corned beef from the package.
 Rinse it under cold water and pat it dry with paper towels.
 If you want to remove even more of the salt cure, try soaking the meat in cold water for 15 minutes.

 - STEP TWO: Season the meat with the provided seasoning package or use my Homemade Pastrami Rub.
 Plan on 1 to 1-1/2 tablespoons per pound of meat.